magento/devdocs/guides/v2.3/graphql/product/product-interface.md

 ### TierPrice object {#TierPrice}

-The `TierPrice` object defines a tier price, which is a discount based on the quantity purchased.
+The `TierPrice` object defines a tier price, which is a price based on the quantity purchased.

 Attribute | Type | Description
 --- | --- | ---
-`discount` | ProductDiscount | The price discount applied to this tier `final_price`| Money! | The price of the product at this tier `quantity` | Float | The number of items that must be purchased to qualify for this price tier
+`discount` | ProductDiscount | The price discount applied to this tier `final_price`| Money! | The price of the product at this tier `quantity` | Float | The minimum number of items that must be purchased to qualify for this price tier

 ### Website object {#websiteObject}